dolphindb/Tutorials_EN/import_data.md

 ```
 #### 2.2. `ploadText`

 Function `ploadText` can quickly load large files.
 It is designed to utilize multiple CPU cores to load files in parallel.
-The degree of parallelism depends on the number of CPU cores in the server and the configuration of `localExecutors` of the nodes.
+The degree of parallelism depends on the number of CPU cores in the server and configuration parameter "localExecutors" of the nodes.

 First, we generate a 4GB CSV file with the script below:
 ```